USEPA/ATtILA2/README.txt

 3. Start ArcGIS Pro.
 Open Catalog View or Catalog Pane, and right click on Toolboxes.
 Click on Add Toolbox.

-4. Navigate to Attila2.tbx, select it and click Open.
+4. Navigate to Attila2.tbx, select it and click OK.

 5. Check to see if the toolbox installed correctly, i.e., open Toolbox to see tools contained within.

 -ATtILA Tools
-    -Human Stressors
-        -Land Cover Coefficient Calculator
-        -Population Density Metrics
-        -Road Density Metrics
     -Landscape Characteristics
         -Core and Edge Metrics
         -Land Cover Diversity
         -Land Cover on Slope Proportions
 		-Land Cover Proportions
+		-Neighborhood Proportions
 		-Patch Metrics
+	-People in the Landscape
+		-Facility Land Cover Views
+		-Intersection Density
+        -Land Cover Coefficient Calculator
+        -Population Density Metrics
+		-Population in Floodplain Metrics
+		-Population Land Cover Views
+        -Road Density Metrics
     -Riparian Characteristics
+		-Floodplain Land Cover Proportions
         -Riparian Land Cover Proportions
         -Sample Point Land Cover Proportions
         -Stream Density Metric
     -Utilities
-        -Identify Overlapping Polygons
-    -Create or Modify Land Cover Classification (.xml) File
+		-Create or Modify Land Cover Classification (.xml) -Identify Overlapping Polygons
+		-Process EnviroAtlas High Resolution Metrics
+		-Process NAVTEQ for EnviroAtlas Analyses
+		-Process NHD for EnviroAtlas Analysis

-NOTE: To make the ATtILA toolbox available for any future ArcGIS Pro projects, right-click on the ATtILA Toolbox and select 'Add to New Projects'.
-For more details on connecting to custom toolboxes, search for "Connect to a toolbox" in ArcGIS Pro's online help.
+NOTE: To make the ATtILA for ArcGIS Pro toolbox available to all new projects, right-click on the toolbox and select 'Add to New Projects'.
+This will add a link to ATtILA for ArcGIS Pro toolbox in project favorites.
+For more details on accessing ATtILA this way, see 'Project favorites' in ArcGIS Pro's Online Help.

 -------------
 Bug Reporting